 Quammen explains it well in the very first pages of the book, in which Hendra is the protagonist: a virus housed in bats and which, from there, made its way first to horses (called amplification guests) and subsequently to humans.

-Let it be clear right away: there is a correlation between these diseases that come up one after the other, and it is not mere accidents but unwanted consequences of our actions.
+Let it be clear right away: there is a correlation between these diseases that come up one after the other, and they are not mere accidents but unwanted consequences of our actions.
 They are the mirror of two converging planetary crises: an ecological and a health one. (…) How do these pathogens make the leap from animals to humans and why does this seem to be happening more frequently in recent times?
-To put it as smoothly as possible: because on the one hand it seems that the environmental devastation caused by the pressure of our species is creating new opportunities for contact with pathogens, and on the other our technology and our social models contribute to spreading them, even faster and more generalized.
-There are three elements to consider.
+To put it as smoothly as possible: because on the one hand it seems that the environmental devastation caused by the pressure of our species is creating new opportunities for contact with pathogens, and on the other, our technology and our social models contribute to spreading them faster and wider There are three elements to consider.

 One.
 Human activities are the cause of the disintegration of various ecosystems at a rate that has the characteristics of the cataclysm. (…) Tropical forests are not the only environment in danger, but they are certainly the richest in life and the most complex.
 Millions of species live in these ecosystems (…).

 Two.
 Among these millions of unknown species are viruses, bacteria, fungi, protists, and other organisms, many of which are parasites.

 Three.
 Today the destruction of ecosystems seems to have among its consequences the ever more frequent appearance of pathogens in larger areas than the original ones. (…) A parasite disturbed in his daily life and evicted from his regular guest has two possibilities: finding a new home, a new type of home, or becoming extinct. (…) “If we observe the planet from the point of view of a hungry virus” writes historian William H. McNeill “or of a bacterium, we see a wonderful feast with billions of human bodies available”.